openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065/decisions/0002-frontend-app-migrations.rst

 * Use the :term:`shell` to provide the header, footer, and runtime initialization code, amongst other things.
 * Organize their code into loosely-coupled top-level components, which are called :term:`application modules <Application Module>`.

-As we adopt ``frontend-base``, the libraries it replaces will undergo their own deprecation processes, which will need to coordinate with the migration of micro-frontends included in Open edX releases.
+As we adopt ``frontend-base``, the libraries it replaces will undergo their own deprecation processes, which we will need to coordinate with the migration of micro-frontends included in Open edX releases.
 After that deprecation, the micro-frontend architecture will cease to be supported.

 Decision
 ********